 ACC believes in recognizing those faculty who demonstrate outstanding teaching.
-The following awards are coordinated through the Faculty Development: ACC Teaching Excellence, the John and Suanne Roueche Excellence Award, eFaculty of the Year Award, the NISOD Excellence Award, and the Minnie L. Stevens Piper Award nominations.
-Visit the ACC Annual Awards Dinner page for the 2019 award recipients.
-For any questions about the awards, please email: email@example.com or call (512) 223-7216.
+The following awards are coordinated through the Office of Faculty Development: ACC Teaching Excellence, the League Excellence Award (formerly Roueche Award), eFaculty of the Year Award, the NISOD Excellence Award, and the Minnie L. Stevens Piper Award nominations.
+For any questions about the awards, please email firstname.lastname@example.org.

 ACC Leadership Awards

 An employee may be nominated for the following based on their job classification:

 Award winners will be honored at a reception and will receive the following:

 - A letter of thanks/congratulations from the Chancellor

 - Recognition at a Board of Trustees meeting

 - Recognition at the Awards Celebration in July

 - A reserved parking space for one year at their campus